abrahamderonde/HA-Strava-Training-Platform/TrainIQ_Wishlist.md

 # TrainIQ — Enhancement Wishlist

-*To be implemented after testing.
-Items added in order of discussion.*
+*To be implemented after testing. *

 ---